 In theory, any coffee variety can be used to make filter coffee.
-For best results, however, it is important to pay attention to factors such as the blend, the duration, and temperature of roasting, as well as the amount of time elapsed since the coffee has been roasted.
+For best results, however, it is important to pay attention to factors such as the blend, duration, and temperature of roasting as well as the amount of time elapsed since the coffee has been roasted.

 The best filter coffee

-Our coffee is roasted every morning in front of you, so as to preserve its freshness, its rich flavor, and strong aroma.
-Ideally, the shorter the time elapsed since the coffee had been ground, the better the end result – and your coffee drinking experience – will be.
-Over time, the coffee loses its properties – its aroma fades, its taste becomes less pronounced, etc.
+Our coffee is roasted every morning in front of you so as to preserve its freshness, its rich flavor, and strong aroma.
+Ideally, the shorter the time elapsed since the coffee had been ground, the better the end result and your coffee drinking experience will be.
+Over time, coffee loses its properties – its aroma fades, and its taste becomes less pronounced, etc.

 The taste and aroma of coffee greatly depend on the grinding process.
-A very finely ground coffee will be very smooth; a coarsely ground coffee, on the other hand, may leave a less distinct aftertaste.
+A very finely ground coffee will be very smooth whereas a coarsely ground coffee on the other hand may leave a less distinct aftertaste.

 The only thing left to do is to choose the variety of filter coffee to suit your taste.
 We urge you to follow the above steps and prepare your freshly ground, aromatic filter coffee.
 Enjoy the coming winter with a mug full of your favorite warm beverage.